MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingBrandingPolicy.md

 ```

 ### -MeetingBrandingThemes
 List of meeting branding themes.
-You can alter list returned by `Get-CsTeamsMeetingBrandingPolicy` cmdlet and pass it to this parameter. (see example 1).
+You can alter the list returned by the `Get-CsTeamsMeetingBrandingPolicy` cmdlet and pass it to this parameter.
-It is not possible to add new/remove meeting branding themes using cmdlets.
-Please use Teams Admin Center (TAC) for that purpose.
+It is not possible to add or remove meeting branding themes using cmdlets.
+You should use Teams Admin Center for that purpose.

 ```yaml
 Type: PSListModifier